Jacob Stallings Player Props: Marlins vs. Braves

 Jacob Stallings At The Plate

-- In 18 of 38 games this season (47.4%), Stallings has reached safely via hit, and that includes multiple hits twice.
+- In 18 of 39 games this year (46.2%), Stallings has reached base safely via hit, and that includes multiple hits twice.

-- He has not hit a home run in his 38 games this year.
+- He has not hit a home run in his 39 games this season.

 - In six games this year, Stallings has picked up an RBI, with more than one RBI once.